 Ayala Goldstein believes in the transformative power of high quality out-of-school time (OST) programs.
 Early experiences as a camp counselor led her to afterschool programs and school day teaching where she saw young people become more of themselves through having access to enriching experiences and adult mentors.
-She joined the CalSAC team in September 2018 as the Community Partnerships Manager motivated by the opportunity to expand the resources that out-of-school time professionals have to support their students.
+She joined the CalSAC team in September 2018 as the Program Manager motivated by the opportunity to expand the resources that out-of-school time professionals have to support their students.

 Previously, she founded and ran a site-based school garden program in Oakland, California, which incorporated field trips, service learning projects and community work days into daytime learning.
 During this time, she was hired to author a standards-aligned curriculum based on her work and stayed connected to the OST field by leading professional development trainings for other educators interested in starting similar programs.
 Ayala holds a bachelor’s degree from UC San Diego in Cognitive Science and a master’s degree from NYU in Educational Leadership, Politics, and Advocacy.

 In her free time, Ayala most enjoys swimming in lakes, meandering walks, and eating ice cream cones.